bor0/gidti/manuscript/chapter2.md

 Q> Proofs with truth tables look a lot easier than column proofs.
 You just plug in truth values and simplify, where column proofs require planning ahead.
 Why would we bother with column proofs?
 Q>
-Q> Proofs with truth tables only work for propositional (zeroth order) theorems - the table method is essentially the decidability algorithm[^ch2n6] for zeroth order logic.
+Q> Proofs with truth tables only work for propositional (zeroth order) theorems - the table method is essentially the decidability algorithm for zeroth order logic.
 That's why they are easy (if verbose) and always work, and why column proofs become necessary once we're using quantifiers.

 X> ### Exercise 13
 X>